brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**The Martian**

+Another rewatch.
+I had a FaceTime call where my friend Lena and I discussed Halt and Catch Fire, which reminded me how much I enjoyed this film, which I took to be about the competence of McKenzie Davis’ character.
+This was my first time watching this movie in 4K though, which made it look pretty amazing.
+Also, I always forget Donald Glover was in this.

+**Skyfall**

+Perhaps one of the only movies to use a Land Rover Defender in a car chase, this is pure fun.
+The filming and action scenes were a wild step-up from the previous two films, and the stakes felt high throughout.

 **Quantum of Solace**

 Far less memorable than Casino Royale.
 The first chase was fun, but a lot of the rest of the film kinda just meanders.
 I do appreciate the little nods towards older James Bond films though.